 Note that the extra coil bind clearance allows the Beehive Springs to be used on the street at stock tension with street type bottom washers.
 Or they can be used on the track with thicker racing type bottom washers and increased tension as described above (compare weights and spring pressures).

 If you just want to buy the springs and modify your existing valves to fit (see diagram).

 Comparison to other racing springs

 A JS Motorsport Beehive Spring Kit installed with a racing cam of .400″ lobe lift and shimmed to .060″ from coil bind will have about 5lbs more tension at peak pressure than other racing springs (RD brand shimmed to .060″ from coil bind).
-In this configuration the Beehive Spring will have an installed height of approx 1.350″ (compare weights and springs).
+In this configuration the Beehive Spring will have an installed height of approx 1.350″ (compare weights and spring pressures).